1. Mold

 Applying a commercial carpet cleaner or deodorizer

-Using a steam cleaner to deep clean the carpet
+Using a steam cleaner to clean the carpet deep

-Suppose you really want to get aggressive with removing the mildew in your carpet.
+Suppose you want to get aggressive with removing the mildew in your carpet.
 In that case, utilizing a steam cleaner is a great, often chemical-free, way to kill the mold before allowing you to rehabilitate the smell of the carpet.

 Tips to Prevent Mildew Smell in Carpets